dkwapisz/Tank2D/README.md

 # Tank2D
-Basic Tanks Game - it is my first Java project.
+Basic Tanks Game - this is the first Java project that I have done independently.